1989chenguo/CloudComputingLabs/Lab2/README.md

 2. Wait a client to connect to the port
 3. Accept the client and obtain a new connection socket
 4. Read in and parse the HTTP request
 5. Start delivering services: 1) Handle HTTP GET/POST request and return an error message if an error occur.
-                              2) Proxy the request to another HTTP server.(optional)
+2) Proxy the request to another HTTP server (optional for advanced version).

-The server will be in either non-proxy mode or proxy mode (we have introduced the proxy in session `2.3`).
+The server will be in either non-proxy mode or proxy mode (we have introduced the proxy in section `2.3`).
 It does not do both things at the same time.

 #### 3.1.2 Handle HTTP request

-In this Lab, you just need to implement the GET method and the POST method in your HTTP server.
-That is to say, if your HTTP server receive a HTTP request but the request method is neithor GET nor POST.
-The HTTP server just need to return a 501 Not Implemented error message.
+In this Lab, **you just need to implement the GET method and the POST method in your HTTP server**.
+That is to say, if your HTTP server receive a HTTP request but the request method is neither GET nor POST.
+The HTTP server just need to return a 501 Not Implemented error message (a response message with Response line having status code to be 501, see `2.2`).

 ##### 3.1.2.1 Handle HTTP GET request

-The HTTP server should be able to handle HTTP GET requests for files.
+The HTTP server should be able to handle HTTP GET requests for html pages.

-1. For the convenience of TAs testing.
-You must put a html file (please name it `index.html`) in server root directory.

-2. If the HTTP request’s path corresponds to a file, respond with a 200 OK and the full contents of the file. (e.g. if GET /index.html is requested, and a file named index.html exists in the files directory) You should also be able to handle requests to files in subdirectories of the files directory (e.g. GET /images/hero.jpg).
+1. If the HTTP request’s path corresponds to a html page file, respond with a 200 OK and the full contents of the file.
+For example, if GET /index.html is requested, and a file named index.html exists in the files directory.
+You should also be able to handle requests to files in subdirectories of the files directory (e.g. GET /images/hero.jpg).

-3. If the HTTP request’s path corresponds to a directory and the directory contains an `index.html` file, respond with a 200 OK and the full contents of the index.html file.
+3. If the HTTP request’s path corresponds to a directory and the directory contains an `index.html` file, respond with a 200 OK and the full contents of the index.html file in that folder.

-4. If the request corresponds to a directory and the directory does not contain an `index.html` file, return a 404 Not Found response (the HTTP body is optional).
+4. If the requested page file does not exist, or the requested directory does not contain an `index.html` file, return a 404 Not Found response (the HTTP body is optional).

-5. Otherwise, return a 404 Not Found response (the HTTP body is optional).

 ##### 3.1.2.2 Handle HTTP POST request

 The HTTP server should be able to handle HTTP POST requests.
-In this lab, the way of handle HTTP POST is much simple.
+In this lab, the way of handle HTTP POST is very simple.

-1. You should construct a HTTP POST request (see session `3.1.7.2`) that contains 2 keys: "Name" and "ID" (please fill in your name and student number respectively), and send the POST request to `/Post_show` (i.e. `http://127.0.0.1:8888/Post_show` if server's IP is `127.0.0.1` and service port is `8888`).
+1. You should construct an HTTP POST request (see section `3.1.7.2`) that contains 2 keys: "Name" and "ID" (please fill in your name and student number respectively), and send the POST request to `/Post_show` (i.e. `http://127.0.0.1:8888/Post_show` if server's IP is `127.0.0.1` and service port is `8888`).

-Then, if the HTTP server receive this POST request (the request URL is `/Post_show` and the keys are "Name" and "ID"), respond with a 200 OK and echo key-value pairs you have sent. (see session `3.1.7.2`).
+Then, if the HTTP server receive this POST request (the request URL is `/Post_show` and the keys are "Name" and "ID"), respond with a 200 OK and echo the "Name"-"ID" pairs you have sent (see section `3.1.7.2`).

 2. Otherwise (i.e. the request URL is not `/Post_show` or the keys are not "Name" and "ID"), return a 404 Not Found response message.

 ##### 3.1.2.3 Other request

-Just return 501 Not Implemented error message for other request method (e.g. DELETE, PUT, etc. see session `3.1.7.3`).
+Just return 501 Not Implemented error message for other request method (e.g. DELETE, PUT, etc. see section `3.1.7.3`).

-#### 3.1.3 Use thread pool

-You should use a fixed-sized thread pool in your HTTP server program for handling multiple client request concurrently.

-1. The main idea of the thread pool is threads reuse.
-In short summary, the thread pool contains a set of threads:

-If there are no tasks, those threads are in a waiting state.

-If a new task comes, assign an idle thread to the new task.

-If all threads in the thread pool are in busy state, the new task will be placed in a waiting queue or add a new thread to process the task.

-2. Your thread pool should be able to concurrently serve exactly --num-threads clients and no more.
-Note that you can use --num-threads + 1 threads in your program: the original thread is responsible for accept()-ing client connections in a while loop and dispatching the associated requests to be handled by the threads in the thread pool.

-3. Hints:

-Read the man pages for `pthread_cond_init ()` and `pthread_mutex_init ()`.
-You may need these synchronization primitives.

-#### 3.1.4 Implement a proxy server
+#### 3.1.3 Implement a proxy server (optional)

 Enable your server to proxy HTTP requests to another HTTP server and forward the responses to the clients.

-1. You should use the value of the --proxy command line argument, which contains the address and port number of the upstream HTTP server.
+1. You should use the value of the `--proxy` command line argument, which contains the address and port number of the upstream HTTP server.
 2. Your proxy server should wait for new data on both sockets (the HTTP client fd, and the upstream HTTP server fd).
 When data arrives, you should immediately read it to a buffer and then write it to the other socket.
 You are essentially maintaining 2-way communication between the HTTP client and the upstream HTTP server.
 Note that your proxy must support multiple requests/responses.
 3. If either of the sockets closes, communication cannot continue, so you should close the other socket and exit the child process.

-4. Hints:

- 1) This is more tricky than writing to a file or reading from stdin, since you do not know which side of the 2-way stream will write data first, or whether they will write more data after receiving a response.
-In proxy mode, you will find that multiple HTTP request/responses are sent within the same connection, unlike your HTTP server which only needs to support one request/response per connection.

- 2) You should again use pthreads for this task.
-Consider using two threads to facilitate the two-way communication, one from A to B and the other from B to A. It is ok to use multiple threads to serve a single client proxy request, as long as your implementation can still only serve exactly --num-threads clients and no more.
+Hints: 1) This is more tricky than writing to a file or reading from stdin, since you do not know which side of the 2-way stream will write data first, or whether they will write more data after receiving a response.
+2) You should again use threads for this task.
+For example, consider using two threads to facilitate the two-way communication, one from A to B and the other from B to A.

- 3) Use those functions carefully: select(), fcntl(), or the like.
-Those methods could be confusing.
+#### 3.1.4 Use multi-thread to increase concurrency

+Your HTTP server should use multiple threads to handle as many concurrent clients' requests as possible.
+You have at least the following three options to architect your multi-thread server:

+- **On-demand threads**.
+You can can create a new thread whenever a new client comes in, and use that thread to handle all that clients' task, including parsing the HTTP request, fetching page files, and sending response.
+The thread can be destroyed after that client finishes, e.g, detect through TCP `recv()`.
+However,it may not be easy to detect client finish in the HTTP layer.
+- **A pool of always-on threads**.
+You can use a fixed-sized thread pool in your HTTP server program for handling multiple client requests concurrently.
+If there are no tasks, those threads are in a waiting state.
+If a new client comes in, assign a thread to handle the client's request and send response to it.
+If the assigned thread is busy, you can use a request to queue to buffer the request, and let the thread process it later.
+- **Combined**.
+Combine above two styles together.
+For example, you can use thread pool to receive request and send response, and use on-demand threads to fetch large page files.

 #### 3.1.5 Specify arguments

 Your program should enable long options to accept arguments and specify those arguments during start.
-They are "--ip", "--port", "--number-thread" and "--proxy"(optional).
+They are `--ip`, `--port`,  and `--proxy` (optional).

-1. --ip&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp; —— Specify the server IP address.
+1. `--ip`&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp; —— Specify the server IP address.
-2. --port&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp; —— Selects which port the HTTP server listens on for incoming connections.
+2. `--port`&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp; —— Selects which port the HTTP server listens on for incoming connections.
-3. --number-thread —— Indicates the number of threads in your thread pool that are able to concurrently server client requests.
-This argument is initially unused and it is up to you to use it properly.
-4. --proxy&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp; —— Selects an “upstream” HTTP server to proxy.
+4. `--proxy`&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp; —— Selects an “upstream” HTTP server to proxy.
 The argument can have a port number after a colon (e.g. `https://www.CS06142.com:80`).
 If a port number is not specified, port 80 is the default.

 If you have no idea about *long options*, you can read [this](https://www.gnu.org/software/libc/manual/html_node/Argument-Syntax.html#Argument-Syntax).
-And you may need to use some functions like `getopt_long ()`, `getopt_long_only ()`, `getopt ()` and so on.
+And you may need to use some functions like `getopt_long()`, `getopt_long_only()`, `getopt()` and so on.
 Check those function's usage with the `man` command.

 #### 3.1.6 Run your HTTP Server